davidraleigh/docker-stacks/README.md

 ## Quick Start

-If you're familiar with Docker, have it configured, and know exactly what you'd like to run, this one-liner should work in most cases:
+If you're familiar with Docker, have it configured, and know exactly what you'd like to run, this one-liner should work in most cases.
+For the mac use the `-p 8888:8888` in order to map the port to the local host, got the idea from [this post](https://forums.docker.com/t/using-localhost-for-to-access-running-container/3148/4).

 ```
-docker run -d -P jupyter/<your desired stack>:<git-sha-tag>
+docker run -p 8888:8888 us.gcr.io/echoparklabs/<your desired stack>:<git-sha-tag>
 ```

 ## Getting Started